dumijay/pFreak/README.md

-# pFreak 0.3
+# pFreak

+## What if,
+... we can automate DevTool's Performance tab, benchmark & assert multiple tasks, then summarize all that into a nice web-based dashboard where we can compare key metrics to optimize JavaScript & UI/UX performance?

+## Intro
-pFreak is a unit-level JavaScript benchmarking and testing framework.
+pFreak is a unit-level 2-in-1 JavaScript benchmarking and testing framework.

-The main objective is to re-use unit tests as a benchmark too.
-The framework implements a flexible way to test and benchmark multiple candidates, enabling meaningful A/B testing and measuring performance changes between versions.
+The framework implements a flexible way to test and benchmark multiple candidates.
+Enabling meaningful A/B testing and measuring performance changes between different implementations and versions.

-Also, it's very suitable to benchmark asynchronous executions since pFreak is based on Devtool's raw trace data.
-It calculates execution duration of each unit of code instead of marking start-end based timing approach.
+Also, it's very suitable to benchmark asynchronous executions since pFreak is based on Chromium DevTool's raw trace data.
+It calculates execution duration of each unit of work instead of marking start-end based timing approach.

 Basically, it provides a highly flexible and scalable framework to separate pre-execution setup, execution and assert function.

 This was originally implemented as a part of [CalDOM](https://caldom.org) UI library development.

 ## How it works?
-Behind the scene, pFreak is using [Puppeteer](https://github.com/puppeteer/puppeteer/) to automate the process and capture trace data through Chrome Devtools Protocol(CDP) session (same as Developer Tools Performance tab).
-The captured trace is processed by [devtools-timeline-model](https://github.com/paulirish/devtools-timeline-model).
+Behind the scene, pFreak is using [Puppeteer](https://github.com/puppeteer/puppeteer/) to automate the process and capture trace data through Chrome DevTools Protocol(CDP) session (same as Developer Tools Performance tab).
+The captured raw trace data is processed by [devtools-timeline-model](https://github.com/paulirish/devtools-timeline-model).
 Then the formatted results can be viewed on the browser.

 ___